daniyalb/Moon-Mayhem/README.md

-# Moon Mayhem 2
+# Moon Mayhem
- A new and updated version of a game I created in high school on java called "Moon Mayhem".
-This version is made using python 3.9 and the pygame module.
+A 2D shooter game where you must fend off aliens on the moon and survive as many waves as you can.
+Built with the pygame module for Python.
+# Project Screenshots and Clips
+[insert screenshots here]

-Game icon credit: http://clipart-library.com/clipart/pcoAg49Ri.htm Background photo by Juhani Pelli on Unsplash https://unsplash.com/photos/n2Zf3kdcTZA?utm_source=unsplash&utm_medium=referral&utm_content=creditShareLink plyayer_hit.wav sound credit: JDWasabi https://jdwasabi.itch.io/8-bit-16-bit-sound-effects-pack
+Game icon credit: http://clipart-library.com/clipart/pcoAg49Ri.htm plyayer_hit.wav sound credit: JDWasabi https://jdwasabi.itch.io/8-bit-16-bit-sound-effects-pack